General FAQs

 • accurately complete the online Scholarship application

-• your essays are completed
+• confirm that your essays are completed

 What happens after I submit my scholarship application?